Binary black hole system at equilibrium: Introduction

 The strategy of our approach is based on an Ernst's insight, who managed to regularise the nodal singularity of the accelerating Schwarzschild black hole in~\cite{ernst}.
 Similarly we examine the possibility of balancing the gravitational attraction of the two (or more) sources by an external gravitational field, which serves as a setting for embedding our multi-source solution.
 Thus the spacetime asymptotic will not be restricted to the flat one; instead we prefer to consider an axisymmetric multi-polar expansion~\cite{TOMIMATSU1984374,breton-manko} able to model a generic gravitational background~\footnote{An interior multi-polar deformation of the sources can be achieved as well~\cite{erez-rosen}, but it seems that these poles bring curvature singularities not covered by an event horizon.}.
 The multipolar expansion is the key ingredient that allows to circumvent the no-go theorem about the non-existence of static~\cite{Beig_2009} configurations of many-body systems, with a suitable separation condition.

 These kind of solutions are know in the literature, in the single source case, as distorted black holes: they have been introduced by Doroshkevich, Zel'dovich and Novikov~\cite{NovikovZeldovich}, and lately Chandrasekhar~\cite{Chandrasekhar:1985kt} studied their equilibrium conditions.
 Geroch and Hartle~\cite{Geroch:1982bv} enlightened then some of their general properties.
 Distorted black holes are especially valuable when the black hole is not isolated but embedded in a strong field regime, such as in the center of galaxies, where approximate, perturbative or numerical methods loose accuracy.
 Distorted metrics are generally considered local in the sense that are mostly meaningful in a finite region surrounding the black holes.
+The distortion is due to external sources, which are thought to be at large distances from the black holes, and in fact they do not contribute with a stress-energy tensor~\footnote{The situation is analogous to the Melvin magnetic universe, which remains an electrovacuum solution even though the sources of the magnetic field should somehow be present at infinity.}.
+A full solution should also include these sources, as done up to the $6^{th}$ order in the multipole expansion in~\cite{deCastro:2011zz} for a thin disk of matter.
+In~\cite{Astorino:2021rdg} it is shown that the inclusion of the acceleration parameter interposes a Rindler horizon between the black sources and the spatial infinity.

-While the number of gravitational multipoles of the background can in principle be left arbitrary~\cite{prd}, in this Letter we focus only on the dipole and quadrupole terms since it represents the simplest setting in which the black holes distinctive parameters remain unconstrained.
+While the number of gravitational multipoles of the background can in principle be left arbitrary~\cite{Astorino:2021boj}, in this Letter we focus only on the dipole and quadrupole terms since it represents the simplest setting in which the black holes distinctive parameters remain unconstrained.
 We stress that our regularisation method relies only on the presence of (at least) two multipole momenta, therefore it can be achieved for any couple on non-null poles.

 In practice we superimpose a double black hole solution to the external field background by means of the Belinski--Zakharov ``inverse scattering method''~\cite{Belinsky:1971nt,Belinsky:1979mh,Belinski:2001ph}.
-The details of the inverse scattering construction in the context of external gravitational fields are left for a future work~\cite{prd}.
+The details of the inverse scattering construction in the context of external gravitational fields are left for a future work~\cite{Astorino:2021boj}.